zoctarine/vscode-fiction-writer/docs/metadata.md

 ## Default categories

-??? setting "markdown-fiction-writer.metadata.defaultCategory"
+??? setting "Metadata: Default Category"
+    - Key: `markdown-fiction-writer.metadata.defaultCategory`
-    Under **Metadata: Default Category**, you can configure the default category you want uncategorized items to be assigned to.
+    - You can configure the default category you want uncategorized items to be assigned to.
 To disable this feature, just leave the default category name empty.

 If you quickly want to categorize a document, you can write only the _keyword_ or _keywords_ between the metadata block markers, like so: